-Using a novel technology and interdisciplinary and public-private partnership, this study effectively addressed how to improve HIV surveillance data for public health action.
-This approach can provide a more effective bridge between data and care in public health and may be applied to other purposes.
+Using a novel technology and interdisciplinary and public-private partnership, this study effectively addressed how

 Acknowledgments

 The Washington DC Metropolitan site of the Women's Interagency HIV Study (WIHS) collected data for this study.
 The WIHS is funded by the National Institute of Allergy and Infectious Diseases (NIAID) (UO1-Al-34994; PI: Mary A. Young) and co-funded by the National Cancer Institute (NCI), the National Institute on Drug Abuse (NIDA), and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).